 If the fabric is caught in the machine and cannot be removed, the thread may have become tangled under the needle plate.
 Follow the procedure described below to remove the fabric from the machine.
-If the operation cannot be completed according to this procedure, instead of attempting to remove it forcefully, contact your nearest Brother authorized service center.
+If the operation could not be completed according to the procedure, instead of attempting to complete it forcefully, contact your nearest Brother authorized service center.